RestDB/codehooks-mongodb/README.md

 }
 ```

-Install dependencies with `npm install`.
+Alternatively you can copy the package.json above and install the dependencies with `npm install`.

-For testing you can start a local MongoDB docker container.
+If you don't have a MongoDB instance already, you you can start a local MongoDB as a docker container.

 ```bash
 docker run -d -p 27017:27017 --name mongodb mongo:latest
 ```

-Start your app with `npm start` and you should see.
+Finally, start your serverless node.js app locally with the `npm start` command.
+It should output the following message.

 ```bash
 > start